bnadji/BAlert/README.md

 - **n=1** displays the trace of activities inside BAlert as the alert is built, displayed and animated.
 - **n=2** dumps the alert's main **Configuration Object**.
 - **n=4** dumps alert's traversed browser DOM structure.
-- **n=8** dumps the alert's internal `defaultClasses` in form of `.css` class definitions discussed under **"BAlert `getDefaultClasses()` Method"** section.
+- **n=8** dumps the alert's internal `defaultClasses` in form of `.css` class definitions under **"BAlert `getDefaultClasses()` Method"** section.

-The above bit-positioned option numbers can be combined by adding their values, e.g., `setDebug(5)` outputs both the alert's activity traces and browser DOM structure.
+The above bit-positioned option numbers can be combined by adding their values, e.g., `setDebug(5)` outputs both the alert's activity traces and its browser DOM structure.
 `setDebug(15)` dumps everything.